Reducing Waste in the Workplace

 The first step is to analyze your current waste processes:

 Then, consider what you could change.
 Here are a few examples:

-Too often, businesses go overboard on packaging.
+Too often, businesses go overboard on the packaging.
 There’s a box.
 Within another box and cardboard dividers inside.
 Rethinking processes to avoid over-packaging and using lighter-weight, recycled materials can make a huge difference in mass production.
-Make an effort to eliminate single-use containers and reuse packing items such as boxes, packing bubble wrap and wooden pallets.
-You can also request that your vendors ship products in returnable containers or minimal packaging.
+Make an effort to eliminate single-use containers and reuse packing items such as boxes, packing bubble wrap, and wooden pallets.
+You can also request that your vendor’s ship products in returnable containers or minimal packaging.